AcademySoftwareFoundation/tac/meetings/README.md

 For the next TAC meeting, you can propose agenda items either [via email to the TAC](mailto:tac@lists.aswf.io), or as a pull request against [those meeting notes](/meetings).

 There is a [template](template.md) file in here for creating the upcoming meeting agenda.
+Note that there is a required metadata section at the top that must be present in order the meeting notes to show in the right place.

 ## Conference call details